tbela99/gzip/README.md

 ![screenshot](https://raw.githubusercontent.com/tbela99/gzip/master/Capture.PNG)

-Here are some features provided
+Here are some features provided by this plugin

 ## HTML